serenity-is/docs/entities/fieldflags_enumeration.md

 Use *Insertable(true)* to turn it on.

 > Non insertable fields are not hidden.
 They are just readonly.
-If you want to hide them, write something like *form.MyField.GetGridField().Toggle(IsNew)* by overriding *UpdateInterface* method.
+If you want to hide them, use [HideOnInsert] attribute (Serenity 1.9.8+) or write something like *form.MyField.GetGridField().Toggle(IsNew)* by overriding *UpdateInterface* method of your dialog.

 ## Updatable Flag